I think Geranium essential oil is great for a number of reasons but here is the short answer:

 Benefits of Geranium Essential Oil

 We use geranium in our Egyptian Rose & Sweet Orange Soap as shown in the opening photo.
 Geranium seems to particularly resonate with women and aids in dealing with our hormonal issues whether expressed through the skin, the body, or the nerves.
 This, along with the fact that it helps bring a radiant glow to your skin is why I include it in Susan’s Own Face Serum.
 If you have adult acne that appears to be hormonally triggered, then give this product a try.
-I developed it for myself and used it with great success!
+I developed it for my own issues with adult acne and used it with great success!

 Geranium Smells in Nature